Posted on 22 Feb 2022

 - Read the UNODC questionnaire that states will answer under the current cluster.

 - Consult the joint UNODC–GI-TOC guidelines for civil society engagement.

 - Read the Review Mechanism official website for updates.

 - Read the UNODC toolkit on stakeholder engagement.

 - Check the UNODC Civil Society Unit page for updates on upcoming training or engagement sessions on the mechanism.

 - You can fill in the questionnaires for civil society developed by GI-TOC.
 These are available on the sidebar of this page.
 Please read the guidance carefully and get in touch if you have any questions or want help or support completing it and/or submitting it to your government or other stakeholders.
 Currently available in English and French.
 GI-TOC and other NGOs are already using these questionnaires to engage with some governments in their review process, we look forward to sharing best practice and lessons learned in due course.

-The other official avenues for engagement are the ‘constructive dialogues’ between civil society and States parties (which are not expected to start until 2022) and the plenary of the conference, the next session of which will be held in October 2022.
-So the focus of engagement for now must be on the self-assessment phase and any related lobbying, communications and advocacy that you may wish to undertake.
+The other official avenues for engagement are the ‘constructive dialogues’ between civil society and States parties (which will be held on 6 May , 27 May and 1 July 2022 in Vienna, Austria) and the plenary of the conference, the next session of which will be held in October 2022.
+You can already register to participate in the thematic constructive dialogues:

 We are interested to hear your experiences and feedback regarding your experiences engaging with the UNTOC Implementation Review Mechanism.
 Please send any comments or questions to firstname.lastname@example.org or Ian.email@example.com.